 Successfully completing a Medical Administration and Billing diploma program could help you get a head start to becoming a medical coder in Michigan.
 Medical billers and coders often pursue training before entering the field.
 Successfully graduating from a Medical Administration and Billing program could show employers that you are qualified and ready for the job.
 Each employer will have their own specifications for hiring medical coders and may emphasize previous experience when hiring.

 Enrolling in medical billing and coding classes, graduating, and stepping into the field are the first steps towards becoming a medical biller and coder in Michigan!
 Challenging the national certification exam and becoming certified could also help you as you pursue employment.
-At Dorsey Schools, we want to help you reach your career goals.
+At Dorsey College, we want to help you reach your career goals.

 It’s also important to note that employers place importance on experience when hiring Medical Billers and Coders.
 If you desire to become a Medical Biller or coder, obtaining Medical Administration and Billing training could be a great first step towards breaking into this field and getting the experience you need to pursue a career as a Medical Biller or Coder.